African leaders to hold Niger summit after coup leaders close airspace

 African and Western allies have imposed sanctions and cut aid to Niger in attempts to pressure the junta to step down.
 Germany said on Monday that sanctions were on the table and described the junta’s flight ban as a setback.

-Italian Foreign Minister Antonio Tajani said Ecowas should extend its deadline for the reinstatement of Bazoum.
-“The only way is the diplomatic one,” Tajani told La Stampa newspaper.
-“It is right that he (Bazoum) should be freed, but we cannot do it.
+Italian foreign minister Antonio Tajani said Ecowas should extend its deadline for the reinstatement of Mr Bazoum.
+“The only way is the diplomatic one,” Mr Tajani told La Stampa.
+“It is right that he [Bazoum] should be freed, but we cannot do it.
 The United States are very cautious about this, it is unthinkable that they would start a military intervention in Niger.”

 The junta appears to enjoy support from at least part of the population.
 At pro-coup rallies in Niamey, some participants have cast the situation as a patriotic battle by the former French colony to retain its independence in the face of imperialist interference.
 Some have held up Russian flags and expressed anti-French sentiment.